Water heater maintenance tips

 Frequently Asked Questions

-It's recommended to drain your water heater tank every 6-12 months to remove sediment buildup.
+It's recommended to flush your water heater tank every 6-12 months.

-The anode rod is a sacrificial metal rod that helps prevent corrosion inside the water heater tank.
-It should be inspected and replaced every 2-3 years.
+The anode rod helps prevent corrosion inside the water heater tank.
+You should check it annually and replace it if it's heavily corroded.

 When should I call a professional for water heater maintenance?